Gronnfrosk/Course-Assignment-CSS-Frameworks/README.md

 # Course Assignment: CSS Frameworks

+Goal: To apply knowledge of Bootstrap and SASS to build a responsive front end for a social media application.

 ## Description

 This is a project mainly focusing on using HTML, bootstrap and SASS creating a 3 pages website.